-As from 1 October 2012, these rules were refined as follows:
+As from 1 October 2012:

 - 100% automatic deduction of expenditure incurred solely and directly in respect of separately identifiable research and development activities - 50% additional deduction of expenditure incurred solely and directly in respect of separately identifiable research and development activities. which is subject to pre-approval by the Department of Science and Technology.